Arshad Nadeem: 2022

 On 7 August 2022, Nadeem won a gold medal for Pakistan at the 2022 Commonwealth Games.
-Despite being injured, he set a games record with his throw of 90.18 m on his fifth attempt, surpassing world champion Anderson Peters' 88.64 m, becoming the first South Asian to surpass the 90 m mark.
+Despite being injured, he set a games record with his throw of 90.18 m on his fifth attempt, surpassing world champion Anderson Peters's 88.64 m, and becoming the first South Asian to surpass the 90 m mark.
 This was Pakistan's first athletics gold medal at the Commonwealth Games since 1962.

-2022 Islamic Solidarity Games: Gold medal and Games record

 Five days later, on 12 August 2022, Nadeem won another gold medal for Pakistan at the 2021 Islamic Solidarity Games.
 He broke the games record with his throw of 88.55 m.

-50th National Athletics Championships: Gold medal

 In November 2022, Nadeem won the gold medal in the javelin throw, with a toss of 81.21 m, at the 50th National Athletics Championship in Lahore.

-Elbow and knee injury (Late 2022)

 Nadeem left for the UK on 1 December 2022 to get treatment on his injured elbow and knee joint.
 The AFP arranged for him to be treated at Spire Cambridge Lea Hospital.
 After a ten-day rehabilitation and physiotherapy period, full recovery took a further four to six weeks.

-2023 Pakistan National Games and knee injury
+2023

 In May 2023, Nadeem participated in the 34th National Games of Pakistan and won a gold medal with the longest throw of 78.02 m during his third attempt, while representing WAPDA.
 However, he suffered a knee injury, which ruled him out of the 2023 Asian Athletics Championships.
 AFP president Akram Sahi blamed WAPDA for forcing Nadeem to participate in the National Games.
 Arshad received treatment for his injured elbow and knee injuries throughout 2023 by Dr. Ali Bajwa with support by Rizwan Aftab Ahmed.

-2023 World Athletics Championships: Silver medal

 Nadeem won a silver medal at the 2023 World Athletics Championships in Budapest with a throw of 87.82 m.
 This was Pakistan's first ever medal at the World Athletics Championships.
 He also secured qualification for the 2024 Summer Olympics during the event.

-2024 Paris Diamond League
+2024

 In July 2024, Nadeem finished in fourth place at the Paris Diamond League with a 84.21 m throw on his fifth attempt.
 He became the first Pakistani athlete to compete at the Diamond League.
 This event also marked his return to the international stage since August 2023, following a prolonged absence due to a knee injury that also sidelined him from the 2022 Asian Games.